Wanted sa Radyo: History

 On February 8, 2022, Tulfo took a leave from the show to focus on his Senate campaign; he returned to the show on May 10.
 The show still continues streaming online even if Radyo5 and One PH air a One News special coverage.

 On August 12, 2022, Tulfo revealed that the show would return to the TV5 Media Center starting August 15.
 As a result, it reverted to its regular two-hour timeslot.
 The hour-long online-exclusive extended edition was moved to 6:00–7:00 p.m., this time re-titled as RTIA: Bardagulan Serye with Roman and Maricel Tulfo-Tungol as hosts; it later returned airing from 4:00 to 5:00 p.m.

 On February 1, 2024, the program began airing on the newly launched RPTV as a simulcast.
 It later extended its simulcast to TV5 from February 21 to April 5, 2024, with the simulcast's last 30 minutes preempted by Diary of a Prosecutor beginning March 11.
 Both simulcasts' first 30 minutes were preempted by Eat Bulaga!.
 On April 29, 2024, its RPTV broadcast was moved to an earlier timeslot at 10:00 am as a lead-in program for Eat Bulaga!, extending its airtime to two hours through a replay of its latest episode.
 On July 15, 2024, it was shortened to 90 minutes as its last 30 minutes were preempted by the replay of the revived Frontline Express AM.
-Since May 2024, the program temporarily adjusts its airtime on RPTV during the network's live coverage of the NBA conference finals and the NBA Finals, airing between 8:00–8:30 a.m., 10:30 a.m.–12:00 p.m., 11:00 a.m.–12:00 p.m., or occasionally pre-empted.
+During the 2024 and 2025 NBA conference finals and Finals, the program's replay on RPTV was frequently adjusted, often cut to 30, 60, or 90 minutes between 8:00 a.m. and 12:00 p.m., or entirely preempted to accommodate the live coverage.